jefc1111/manjaro-setup/README.md

 Change conky to the green version (should be a commented out line that can be swapped with currently enabled one)

+### Disable screen lock when suspending
+Took ages to work this one out.
+There is a script called `i3exit` in `/usr/bin` that is referred to in the the i3 config file.
+It's in this script that `blurlock` is invoked.
+So just go ahead and edit that file, removing the call to `blurlock`

 ### Getting autologin working (this was on my W500 only)
 Even though I selected autologin at OS setup it still wasn't working.
 I went round the houses trying looooads of stuff.
 In the end I have this;